This is an official version.

 (3) Where a person appeals,

-(b) under subsection 43(3) of the Access to Information and Protection of Privacy Act, from a refusal by a chief executive officer under subsection (1) to disclose information,
+(b) under subsections 52 (1) and (2), subsections 53 (1) and (2) or section 54 of the Access to Information and Protection of Privacy Act, 2015, from a refusal by a chief executive officer under subsection (1) to disclose information,

-applies to information referred to in subsection (1) of this section as if the information was information that a head of a public body is authorized or required to refuse to disclose under Part II or
+(4) Paragraph 102 (3)(a) of the Access to Information and Protection of Privacy Act, 2015 applies to information referred to in subsection (1) of this section as if the information was information that a head of a public body is authorized or required to refuse to disclose under Part II, Division 2 of that Act.

 (5) Notwithstanding section 21 of the Auditor General Act, a person to whom that section applies shall not disclose, directly or indirectly, commercially sensitive information that comes to his or her knowledge in the course of his or her employment or duties under that Act and shall not communicate those matters to another person, including in a report required under that Act or another Act, without the prior written consent of the chief executive officer.